Setting up a storage for secrets.

 - all values must be a valid string representation of the data type indicated in the schema (i.e. that can be converted to the type indicated) or an error will be raised

 Secret references work with any secrets manager and allow you to securely specify sensitive configurations for your stack components.
+Check out the corresponding documentation page for more information.

 Examples of situations in which Secrets Manager scoping can be useful: